vitoryeso/algorithms_and_data_structures/README.md

 # Algorithms and Data Structures
-exercises of book Introduction to Algorithms by Thomas Cormen and lessons of DCA0208 - UFRN
+exercises of book Introduction to Algorithms by Thomas Cormen and homeworks from DCA0208 - UFRN